ACG Group: ACG business units

 The ACG Group consists of four business units: ACG Capsules, ACG Films & Foils, ACG Engineering, and ACG Inspection.

 ACG Capsules

 ACG Capsules is a manufacturing company in the global capsules market providing two-piece hard gelatin capsules to pharmaceutical and nutraceutical industries in over 100 countries.
-The company has advanced capsule manufacturing facilities in India, Europe, and Brazil.
+The company operates capsule manufacturing facilities in India, Europe, and Brazil.

 In 2018, ACG group signed a MoU with Applied DNA Sciences to develop molecularly tagged empty hard-shell capsules for prevention of capsule counterfeiting.

 ACG Films & Foils

 The ACG Films & Foils business provides specialty packaging films, high-barrier films, pharmaceutical-grade and camera-inspected range of aluminium-based foils and anti-counterfeiting and polymer films.
 The products of ACG Films & Foils comply with international standards such as US FDA, Canada-DMF, ISO and European Pharmacopoeia.

 ACG Engineering

-ACG Engineering provides capsule filling machines, tablet press, coating equipment, tablet tooling, blister & cartoning machines, and end-of-line machines.
+ACG Engineering provides Machines for the oral Solid dosage part of the pharma industry, right from granulation equipment, capsule filling machines, tablet press, tablet coaters, tablet tooling, and packaging machines like blister packing and Cartoning machines.
 ACG has completed more than 20,000 machine installations.